 Where borrowing is to be used the affordability is key and that affordability has to include the interest costs of that borrowing and the provision for the repayment of the borrowing.
 This repayment is matched to a prudent asset life and any income streams estimated to fund this asset must be sustainable.
-The "rules" around the governance of this borrowing is outlined in the prudential code (as summarised above).
+The "rules" around the governance of this borrowing is outlined in the prudential code and the HM Treasury (as summarised above).